MicrosoftDocs/quantum-docs/articles/how-to-csharp-qdk-local.md

 author: bradben
 description: Learn how to create and run a Q# application using .NET languages on a local quantum simulator.
-Q# is built to work well with .NET languages such as C# and F#. ms.author: brbenefield ms.date: 03/30/2022 ms.service: azure-quantum ms.subservice: qdk ms.topic: how-to
+Q# is built to work well with .NET languages such as C# and F#. ms.author: brbenefield ms.date: 09/23/2022 ms.service: azure-quantum ms.subservice: qdk ms.topic: how-to
 no-loc: ['Q#', '$$v']
-title: Write a Q# and .NET program to run on a local quantum simulator
+title: Develope with Q# and .NET
 uid: microsoft.quantum.how-to.csharp-local
 ---

-# Write a Q# and .NET program to run on a local quantum simulator
+# Develop with Q# and .NET

 The Q# programming language is built to work well with .NET languages such as C# and F#.
 This guide demonstrate how to use Q# with a host program written in a .NET language.